stfc/PSyclone/tutorial/practicals/nemo/3_nemo_openmp/README.md

    decorates the target loop with an `OMP PARALLEL DO` directive.

  * it blindly applies the transformation to each loop over vertical levels that is an *immediate child* of the Routine.
+(This is *NOT* a recommended approach and you will improve upon this as part of the tutorial.)

 Note that in this tutorial, we will only be applying OpenMP parallelisation to the loops over vertical levels.
 This is because, in